calebcng/ubc-smartphone-emg/README.md

 ##LICENSES
 **Bitadroid**
+>	Copyright (C) 2014 David G Marquez, Carlos Marten, Abraham Otero

 >	Licensed under the GNU General Public License, version 2

+>	This program is free software; you can redistribute it and/or
+>	modify it under the terms of the GNU General Public License
+>	as published by the Free Software Foundation; either version 2
+>	of the License, or (at your option) any later version.

+>	This program is distributed in the hope that it will be useful,
+>	but WITHOUT ANY WARRANTY; without even the implied warranty of
+>	MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+>	GNU General Public License for more details.

+>	You should have received a copy of the GNU General Public License
+>	along with this program; if not, write to the Free Software
+>	Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 * Modifications:
 ** Changed user workflow
 ** Added offline graphing and signal processing capability